Profile Of A Mentor

-Successful executives serve as mentors for the GSBI.
-Some of these mentors are leaders of NASDAQ companies, or CEOs and Founders of start-ups and venture capitalists.
-Others are domain experts such as CFOs, sales, marketing and business development leaders, and lawyers with M&A experience.
+Some of our mentors are founders and CEOs.
+Others are domain experts in finance, sales, marketing and business development.
+Still others are venture capitalists, investors, or lawyers with mergers and acquisition experience.
 Most mentors return year after year because they find the process to be personally fulfilling and a great opportunity to give back.

 We are looking for mentors with strong business and operational experience.
 While ideal mentors exhibit a number of qualities, we are especially seeking individuals with a passion to become a trusted advisor.
 The mentors must have the interpersonal skills to interact and empathize with a person from a different culture, who is often struggling with minimal resources and funding.

 Business Consultant, Advocate for Resource-Challenged Women.

 "These social entrepreneurs are doing integral things for the world.
 They are so open, so inspiring, so committed."

 Retired Sr. VP IBM.

 "The opportunity to have an impact on the entrepreneurs and the constituents they serve is a highly multiplied opportunity."

 Strategy Consultant & Growth Expert

 "The work the GSBI is doing in the aggregate...makes a mentor want to invest time in this program."